jjcss/React_Fullstack_Spring_2023-/README.md

                         <img src="https://i.imgur.com/hc8U6Es.gif" alt="drawing" width="500" height="300"/>
                         </details>

+> Note: To make sure everything is going right, always keep an eye on your **MySQL Workbench** to see that all data is being shown.

 ## R - Read Data
 **Description**: In this section, we will begin **Reading** the data that we just inserted in the **Create** section.
 This section is split into two sections, **backend** and **frontend**.
 Notice that for **Reading** data, we will be starting with the **backend**.